schalk-conradie/create-ec-app/README.md

 # create-ec-app

-🚀 **Unified CLI tool to create different types of EC applications**
+Unified CLI tool to create different types of EC applications

 Create React, Next.js, Power Pages, and React Native applications with a single command.
 Each app comes pre-configured with the tools and patterns you need for building enterprise applications.